EC3-Gang/cpp/docs/guide/basics/README.md

 }
 ```

-This is a basic C++ program which prints "Hello World" to the console.
+this is a basic C++ program which prints "Hello World" to the console.

 It is made up of three essential parts:

-1. `#include`: It includes the necessary header files for functions used in the program.
+1. `#include`: includes the necessary header files for functions used in the program.
-2. `using namespace std`: Includes that standard library of functions.
+2. `using namespace std`: includes the standard library of c++ functions.
-3. `int main() {}`: The main function, where all your code should go.
+3. `int main() {}`: the main function, where all driver code should go.

-Notice that we use `cout` for printing.
-The opposite of that, `cin >> variable`,
+`cout` is for standard output (i.e. "printing"), and `cin`
-is for receiving input to a variable, however that variable must be defined prior to the statement.
+is for receiving input to a variable defined earlier.

-## Data Types
+## datatypes

+variables can be thought of as 'containers' for values, that can be changed and reused throughout a program.
+in c++, variables take one of many datatypes, shown below.

 ### Basic Data Types